Appearance

 s to be IComparable

-For implicit ordering, Metaplay SDK ships with OrderedSet<Key>
+For implicit ordering, the Metaplay SDK ships with OrderedSet<Key>

 and Dictionary<Key, Value>